Table of Contents

 This type of vertigo almost always follows the flu or cold infection.

-This is a sudden bout of vertigo that is very severe, causing nausea and vomiting, and can last up to 24 hrs.
+This is a sudden, strong bout of vertigo that causes nausea and vomiting and can last up to 24 hrs.

 It is also characterized by hearing loss, ringing in the ears, and a feeling of fullness in the ears.